jtbataille/Employee-Tracker/README.md

 Inquirer, MySQL, Console.Table, Node JS

 ## Application Demo
-After opening an integrated terminal and entering the command to begin the CLI, as explained above, the user will be greated with a list of options relating to the various functions of the application:
+After opening an integrated terminal and entering the command to begin the CLI, as explained above, users will be greated with a list of options relating to the various functions of the application:

 * ```View All Employees```
 * ```View All Departments```